taostat/taostats-docs/docs/taostats/what-is-taostats/taostats-for-staking/index.md

 ## Staking Risk

-There is no risk to staking on root Bittensor.
+* **Root**: There is no risk to staking on root Bittensor.
 Your staked tao is on a hotkey, but it never leaves your wallet.
-When buying alpha, there is a risk that the alpha/tao price will drop, causing a loss in stake.
+* **Alpha**: When buying alpha, you are purchasing a new token.
+Your alpha stake will always increase, but the price of alpha/tao will fluctuate.
+This can lead to a loss in funds.

 ## Choosing a validator